one-among-us/data/people/Futajuhuacha/page.en.md

 The article humorously expressed her dissatisfaction with the strict censorship of transgender related topics by Zhihu, which originally claimed to LGBT friendly.

 The second article was *[Invisible Poison](https://zhuanlan.zhihu.com/p/38173742)*.
-The article mainly focused on the persecution of some transgender individuals caused by their original families.
+The article mainly focused on the persecution experienced by transgender individuals at the hands of their original families.
 She pointed out that some parents were essentially murderers, and the so-called "love" ultimately became the "poison" that killed children.